 Footprints on the Moon a/k/a Le Orme a/k/a Primal Impulse (1975) dir.
 Luigi Bazzoni

 w/ Florinda Bolkan, Peter McEnery, Klaus Kinski, Nicoletta Elmi

 A figure in a space suit is abandoned on the moon and then Alice wakes up.
-Alice is played by cult siren Bolkan (A Lizard in a Woman’s Skin).
+Alice is played by cult siren Florinda Bolkan (A Lizard in a Woman’s Skin).
 Her recurring dream serves as a motif in this slowly unfolding Italian psychodrama.
 Alice wakes up and cannot account for the last three days.
 A torn up postcard on her kitchen counter, her only clue, brings her to a massive coastal resort in its off-season.
 Way off.
 The few other guests, including a red-haired girl (Elmi), recognize her—yet she cannot recall them.
 The clues don’t make sense to her, nor to me for that matter.
 But I found myself absorbed.
 The score by Nicola Piovani (Oscar-winner for Life Is Beautiful) definitely helped me get into it.
 What a tripped-out ending with Klaus Kinski in a cameo role!
 It’s been categorized as horror, though there’s no gore, and giallo though there’s no detective.
-It reminded me more of movies like Don’t Look Now (1973) and The Haunting of Julia (1977), each about a woman’s nervous breakdown.
+It reminds me more of movies like Don’t Look Now (1973) and The Haunting of Julia (1977), each about a woman’s nervous breakdown.
 DVD available online from Cinema de Bizarre.
-My somewhat rough copy is dubbed in English and subtitled in a language I didn’t recognize.
+My somewhat rough copy is dubbed in English and subtitled in a language I don’t recognize.